 - You’d like to protect yourself with compensation in the event of accident-related dismemberment.

-According to most advisors, Term Life Coverage is typically your best option if you’d like to protect your family.
+However, according to most advisors, term life insurance coverage is typically your best option if you’d like to protect your family.
 It’s wise to protect your family with term life coverage if you’d like simple, guaranteed coverage for your family in the event of your death.

 About the writer